openstack-archive/openstack-chef-specs/README.rst

 `specs/<release>` directory and posting it for review.
 The implementation status of a blueprint for a given release can be found by looking at the blueprint in launchpad.
 Not all approved blueprints will get fully implemented.
+Use the Common cookbook directory for specifications that effect multiple cookbooks.
+Once the specification is approved and merged, the LaunchPad blueprint will be updated accordingly.

 Specifications have to be re-proposed for every release.
 The review may be quick, but even if something was previously approved, it should be re-reviewed